-- Services that support deep POST for creating resources shall set the value of the DeepPOST property in the DeepOperations property in the ProtocolFeaturesSupported property within the service root to true. - The Members property in resource collections shall not be removed when using a deep PATCH. - Action URIs shall not support deep POST operations.
+- Services that support deep PATCH for updating resources shall set the value of the DeepPATCH property in the DeepOperations property in the ProtocolFeaturesSupported property within the service root to true. - Services that support deep POST for creating resources shall set the value of the DeepPOST property in the DeepOperations property in the ProtocolFeaturesSupported property within the service root to true. - The Members property in resource collections shall not be removed when using a deep PATCH. - Action URIs shall not support deep POST operations.

-- If the service supports deep operations, the MaxLevels property in the DeepOperations property in the ProtocolFeaturesSupported property in the service root shall indicate the maximum number of levels that the service supports for deep operations. - To request deep operations on a resource, send the HTTP method to the deep operation URI of the - · The schema used for validating the root level of the request body shall be the schema of the resource in the resource URI. - The subordinate resources included in the request body shall be validated against their corresponding schema.
+- To request deep operations on a resource, send the HTTP method to the deep operation URI of the resource.
+The URI for deep operations on any resource shall be in the format: <ResourceUri>.Deep. - The schema used for validating the root level of the request body shall be the schema of the resource in the resource URI. - The subordinate resources included in the request body shall be validated against their corresponding schema.